Bitcoin Price Predictions

 In 2017, when Bitcoin broke $20,000, there wasn’t much time to celebrate.
 The value of the world’s biggest cryptocurrency quickly fell through the floor — and by December 2018, it was languishing around the $4,000 mark.

 With BTC ending the year close to $30,000, there seems to be a lot of optimism that such a dramatic decline isn’t going to happen again.
 With institutional investors piling into crypto like never before, this bull run feels a lot different.
-Here are 10 of the most significant predictions for 2021.
+Here are 10 of the most significant predictions and price forecasts for 2021.

 10. A big pullback is possible